 Typically, the ports on the back of a computer are powered ports.
 Ports on the front of the computer may not be powered ports.
 An external USB hub doesn’t provide powered ports if it doesn’t have its own separate power supply or AC adapter.

-Device Manager can help you troubleshoot your controller settings if you’re still having problems with your controller.
-Use Device Manager to see whether the correct items are listed and to make sure that there are no conflicts.
+On Windows 7 and earlier versions of Windows, you can use Device Manager to help troubleshoot problems with your controller.
+You can use Device Manager to see whether the correct items are listed and to make sure that there are no conflicts.

 Note A conflict is marked by a yellow exclamation point in Device Manager.